 TABLE 2 presents Pearson correlation coefficients for all the study treatment (FCF) and control variables.
-As the table indicates, six of the nine FCF definitions have negative associations, and three have positive associations, with changes in stock price per share (\$\Delta\$spps\$) at the 5% significance level.
-The three definitions that have positive associations are FCF3, FCF6, and FCF9.
-Among the control variables,

-Aspps is negatively associated with changes in sales per share (Δsps), but positively associated with changes in book value per share ($\Delta bvps$), and these associations are also statistically significant at the 5% level.
-However, $\Delta spps$ has no significant associations with changes in earnings per share (Δeps), and changes in dividends per share (Δdps).
-Furthermore, Δsps is positively and significantly associated with three FCF definitions (FCF1, FCF4, and FCF7), negatively and significantly associated with three FCF definitions (FCF3, FCF6, and FCF9), and has no significant associations with the remaining three FCF definitions (FCF2, FCF5, and FCF8.)
-On the other hand, both Δeps and $\Delta bvps$ are positively and significantly associated (at the 5% level) with all nine definitions of FCF.
-However, Δdps is positively and significantly associated (at 5%) with the first six definitions of FCF but negatively associated (at 5%) with the next two definitions (FCF7 and FCF8), and has no significant association with FCF9.
-The natural log of total sales (lnsale) and natural log of total assets (lnat) are not statistically significant with any of the FCF definitions suggesting that these variables would be appropriate controls.
+As the table indicates, all FCF definitions have negative associations with changes in stock price ( $\triangle spps$ ) at the 5% significance level.
+Among the control variables, $\triangle spps$ is also negatively associated with changes in sales per share ( $\triangle sps$ ), changes in earnings per share ( $\triangle eps$ ), and changes in book value per share ( $\Delta bvps$ ), and these associations are statistically significant at the 5% level.
+Furthermore, Asps is significantly associated with most (first six out of nine) definitions of FCF, but negatively associated with two (FCF7 and FCF8) definitions, and not significantly associated with FCF9.
+Interestingly, Deps is negatively associated with five out of nine definitions of FCF (FCF1, FCF2, FCF4, FCF5, and FCF8) but positively associated with three (FCF3, FCF6, and FCF9) definitions, and not significantly associated with FCF7.
+Also, $\triangle dps$ is negatively associated with five out of nine definitions of FCF (FCF3, FCF6, FCF7, FCF8, and FCF9) but positively associated with the other four definitions (FCF1, FCF2 FCF4, and FCF5).
+On the other hand, Δbvps is significantly associated with all definitions of FCF (except FCF1 and FCF4 where the association is also positive but not significant).
+The Insale and lnat are not statistically significant with any of the FCF definition suggesting that these variables would be appropriate controls.
 The correlations presented in Table 2 already present some interesting results which the author validates in a multivariate framework shown in TABLE 3 as discussed below.

 TABLE 3 presents regression coefficients for nine models by including one FCF definition at a time in the model.
 Along with the control variables specified in Model (1), the author also includes year fixed effects.
 These fixed effects control for heterogeneity at the year level that may not be captured by the set of controls used.
-As TABLE 3 indicates, six of the nine FCF definitions have negative associations (at the 1% significance level), and three have no associations, with changes in stock price per share ($\triangle spps$) after controlling for other determinants of changes in stock price.
-The three definitions that have no associations are FCF3, FCF6, and FCF9 which are the same definitions that had positive association (at the 5% level of significance) under the univariate Pearson correlation test in Table 2.
+As TABLE 3 indicates, all FCF definitions have negative associations with changes in stock price (Aspps) at the 1% significance level after controlling for other determinants of changes in stock price.
 Among the control variables, $\triangle sps$ is negatively associated with $\triangle spps$ and these associations are statistically significant at the 1% level across all specifications of FCF.
-On the other hand, both $\triangle dps$ and $\triangle bvps$ are positively and significantly associated (at the 1% level) with all nine definitions of FCF.
-However, Δeps is positively and significantly associated with \(\Delta spps \) under three FCF definitions (FCF2, FCF5, and FCF8) and negatively and significantly associated with the other six FCF definitions (all associations are at the 1% level of significance).
-Overall, TABLE 3 confirms the results of the univariate correlations in Table 2, that there are significant negative associations between six definitions of FCF and stock prices and no associations between the other three definitions and stock prices.
+However, ∆eps is not significantly associated with $\triangle spps$ under any model.
+Furthermore, $\triangle dps$ has negative but not significant association with \( \Delta spps \) under all FCF specification with the exception of two (FCF7 and FCF8 where the negative association is significant at the .05 level).
+However, \( \Delta bvps \) are positively associated (with a .01 significance level) with \( \Delta spps \) under three specifications of FCF (FCF1, FCF4, and FCF7), negatively associated (with a .01 significance level) with ∆spps under three specifications of FCF (FCF2, FCF5, and FCF8) and not significantly associated with ∆spps under the remaining three specifications of FCF (FCF3, FCF6, and FCF9).
+Overall, TABLE 3 confirms the results of the univariate correlations in Table 2. that there is significant negative association between any definition of FCF and stock prices.